-I wanted to take Floyd to lunch.
-I wanted to ask him if he read Ogilvy or Hopkins or Lindstrom.
-I wanted to know what blogs he read and what conferences he attended.
+I wanted to take Floyd to lunch, I wanted to ask him if he read Ogilvy or Hopkins or Lindstrom.
+Lastly, I wanted to know what blogs he read and what conferences he attended.

 But somehow, looking at Floyd, I figured he didn’t bother with all that stuff.
-He was a natural.
+Floyd was a natural.
 He knew his business.
 He knew people.
-And he knew how to connect the two.
+And moreover he knew how to connect the two.

 I called the number after this storm, but it said the mailbox was full and it could not accept messages.